 What is a Nootropic?

-The spectrum of nootropics extends across synthetic compounds and natural or herbal agents, with each category having its distinct mechanisms and benefits.
+Broadly, nootropics can be divided into two categories: synthetic compounds and natural or herbal agents, each with distinct mechanisms of action and therapeutic potential.

 Synthetic Nootropics